As a child I always loved to draw. I became passionate about art at school and even had one of my pieces sent to be exhibited in China.

 I gained invaluable skills and knowledge by completing a BTEC Foundation Diploma in Art and Design and later went on to study 3D illustration.

-At the age of 55 I was made redundant and since 2011 I started to trade under the name of Alicia Dean Artworks (the names of my children who I reward by giving them a percentage of my sales).
+At the age of 55 I was made redundant and since 2011 I started to trade under the name of Alicia Dean Artworks (the names of my children who I reward with a percentage of my sales).

 I am now navigating the path into the art world as a mature black woman.